Emotional dysregulation: Sexual health

+Mediating effects

+While personal characteristics and experiences can contribute to externalizing and internalizing behaviors as listed above, emotional regulation has an interpersonal aspect.
+Couples who effectively co-regulate have higher emotional satisfaction and stability.
+Openly discussing emotions in the relationship can help to validate feelings of insecurity and encourage closeness.
+For partners who struggle with emotional dysregulation, there are available treatments.
+Couples' therapy has shown itself to be an effective method of improving relationship satisfaction and quality by positively affecting the process of emotional regulation in relationships.

 Protective factors

 Early experiences with caregivers can lead to differences in emotional regulation.
 The responsiveness of a caregiver to an infant's signals can help an infant regulate their emotional systems.
 Caregiver interaction styles that overwhelm a child or that are unpredictable may undermine emotional regulation development.
 Effective strategies involve working with a child to support developing self-control such as modeling a desired behavior rather than demanding it.

 The richness of an environment that a child is exposed to helps the development of emotional regulation.
 An environment must provide appropriate levels of freedom and constraint.
 The environment must allow opportunities for a child to practice self-regulation.
 An environment with opportunities to practice social skills without overstimulation or excessive frustration helps a child develop self-regulation skills.

 Substance use

 Several variables have been explored to explain the connection between emotional dysregulation and substance use in young adults, such as child maltreatment, cortisol levels, family environment, and symptoms of depression and anxiety.
 Vilhena-Churchill and Goldstein (2014) explored the association between childhood maltreatment and emotional dysregulation.
 More severe childhood maltreatment was found to be associated with an increase in difficulty regulating emotion, which in turn was associated with a greater likelihood of coping by using marijuana.
 Kliewer et al. (2016) performed a study on the relationship between negative family emotional climate, emotional dysregulation, blunted anticipatory cortisol, and substance use in adolescents.
 Increased negative family emotional climate was found to be associated with high levels of emotional dysregulation, which was then associated with increased substance use.
 Girls were seen to have blunted anticipatory cortisol levels, which was also associated with an increase in substance use.
 Childhood events and family climate with emotional dysregulation are both factors seemingly linked to substance use.
 Prosek, Giordano, Woehler, Price, and McCullough (2018) explored the relationship between mental health and emotional regulation in collegiate illicit substance users.
 Illicit drug users reported higher levels of depression and anxiety symptoms.
 Emotional dysregulation was more prominent in illicit drug users in the sense that they had less clarity and were less aware of their emotions when the emotions were occurring.